20 Industries Where Jobs Are Coming Back

 Although current economic conditions are disheartening, there are some indicators that jobs are returning to America.

 Recently, jobs have been added to the private sector for several consecutive months.
-However, with 15 million Americans still looking for work, it's premature to declare an end to the recession.
+However, with about 7.4 million Americans still looking for work as of August 2025, it's premature to declare an end to the recession.
 Likewise, job growth is still poor in many important industries.
 Even with this bad news, there is some good news since consumers are more confident and Americans who've been unemployed for extended periods of time are gradually finding jobs.
 As consumers increase spending, businesses will be confident enough to expand and hire more employees.

-Even in growing industries, total employment is below 2007 employment levels, which many economists mark as the beginning of the recession.
+Even in growing industries, total employment can still be below pre-pandemic levels in some cases.
 It will take time for the economy to recover and reach full employment.
 However, economic growth must begin somewhere, and certain industries are slowly beginning to grow.
-The following are 20 industries experiencing job growth:
+The following are 20 industries experiencing job growth or notable change, with the latest figures:

 Admin and support.
 It might be just one hire here and another there, but companies are finally starting to rebuild their office staffs.
 As corporate bosses gain more confidence in the recovery, they'll shift from temporary hires to more full-time staffers.